aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/removing-a-row-from-worksheet/_index.md

 {{% alert color="primary" %}}

-This is another basic topic for the developers to explain a basic approach of removing a row from the worksheet.
+This is another basic topic for developers that explains a basic approach to removing a row from the worksheet.
 It is a simple and handy feature that can be used by developers while working with Aspose.Cells.GridDesktop.

 {{% /alert %}}